Cuomo reinstates NYC indoor dining ban to limit virus spread

 As of Monday, only takeout orders and outdoor dining will be allowed in the city, one of the world’s great cuisine capitals, the governor said at a news conference in Albany.

 The Democrat had been hinting at a clampdown on indoor dining for a week, saying he was waiting to see if hospitalization rates stabilized.
+They have not.
+Nearly 1,700 patients are now hospitalized in the city with COVID-19 infections, triple the number a month ago.

-They have not, and Cuomo said that despite the economic pain to one of the city’s biggest and most vital industries, he needed to act.
+Cuomo said that despite the economic pain to the city’s roughly 24,000 restaurants and their legions of workers, he needed to act.

-“In New York City, you put the CDC caution on indoor dining together with the rate of transmission and the density and the crowding, that is a bad situation,” he said.
+“In New York City, you put the CDC caution on indoor dining together with the rate of transmission and the density and the crowding, that is a bad situation,” he said, adding that the shutdown will be evaluated again after two weeks.

 New York City Mayor Bill de Blasio said he supported Cuomo’s decision.

 “This is painful.
 So many restaurants are struggling.
-But we can’t allow this virus to reassert itself in our city,” he said on Twitter.
+But we can’t allow this virus to reassert itself in our city,” the Democratic mayor said on Twitter.

+At ilili, a spacious Lebanese-Mediterranean restaurant in Manhattan, owner Philippe Massoud said the indoor dining shutdown will likely shrink revenues to 8% to 15% of normal in the best-case scenario.

+“It’s going to be very, very difficult,” said Massoud, who’s originally from Lebanon.
+“I lived through 14 years of civil war, so it’s going to take a lot to extinguish me.
+But this is very trying.”

 The governor’s order came despite opposition from the beleaguered restaurant industry, which warned of holiday season layoffs at a time when the federal government has yet to pass additional COVID-19 relief.

+Cuomo acknowledged the hardship restaurants were facing, but said, “It’s in everyone’s interest to get the virus under control, don’t overwhelm the hospitals, don’t overwhelm the positivity rate.”

+“If we don’t slow the spread and we overwhelm the hospital system — we get to a red zone… then every restaurant goes to zero indoor, outdoor zero.
+That’s the worst-case scenario,” he added.

-And it comes as wintery weather has started to arrive in New York City, where the outdoor dining setups on sidewalks and in tents on the street are likely to be far less popular amid icy winds and, sometimes, blowing snow.
+The decision comes as wintry weather has started to arrive in New York City, where the outdoor dining setups on sidewalks and in tents on the street are likely to be far less popular amid icy winds and, sometimes, blowing snow.

 Public health experts have repeatedly warned that indoor dining — particularly in small, crowded restaurants where individuals are drinking and can take off masks when not eating — poses a risk for airborne transmission.
 The U.S. Centers for Disease Control and Prevention recently described such indoor dining as “high risk.”